In This Section

 Co-Director, Center for Violence Prevention; Co-Leader, Health and Behavior Research Affinity Group

 Dr. Fein conducts youth violence prevention research and has been the principal investigator (PI) or co-investigator of numerous federally funded projects addressing the youth violence epidemic through mixed-methods research, particularly community-based, participatory research (CBPR).
-He is currently the PI for a NICHD-funded study looking at the impact of a post-traumatic stress disorder (PTSD) prevention program on assault-injured youth and their families.
+His most recent NIH study showed the impact of an early prevention program on reducing post-traumatic stress symptoms in assault-injured youth.

 AddtoAny